-Heterogeneity and cultural diversity as a Challenge for Educational Systems
+Migration and Cultural Diversity as a Challenge for Educational Systems in European Countries

-Leonie Herwartz-Emden
+Leonie Herwartz-Emden/Josef Strasser

 Abstract

 A closer look at the current situation reveals that there will be some social-structural change in the societies of central Europe, due to the reversed age pyramid, the declining number of students, a growing population of children with immigrant backgrounds, as well as an increased share of children from socially underprivileged classes.
 Heterogeneity and cultural diversity are becoming more and more important challenges for the educational systems in European societies.
 Higher rates of migration and more and more multi-cultural societies meet broader spectra of required competencies of young people.
 I.e. the question of second language acquisition is an often reported problem in different educational settings, but it is only one of the challenges.
 The situation demands particular attention, otherwise educational decline ('Bildungsabstieg') may be the result, and all gains in education which have been achieved so far are endangered.